Features ▾

 • Ask your contacts.
 If you’ve emailed a friend or colleague, ask them to search their inbox for your name – they’ll likely find a message and can tell you your sending address.

 • Check connected apps and services.
 Signed in to Spotify, Instagram, or Netflix on your phone?
-Most services display your registered email in the account or settings section.
-It’s a backdoor into discovering what is my email address when your inbox is out of reach.
+Most apps list your registered email address in the Account or Profile Settings section.
+It’s a perfect backdoor for finding your username when your inbox is out of reach.

 • Check your "other" inboxes.
 Do you have a secondary or older email account?
 Perhaps one from college or a previous internet provider?
 Log into that one and search for welcome emails from services like Google, Apple, or Microsoft.
 When you sign up for a new email, they often send a confirmation to a recovery address.